Correlation Between Northeast Community and First Community

 Pair Corralation between Northeast Community and First Community

-Given the investment horizon of 90 days Northeast Community Bancorp is expected to under-perform the First Community.
-But the stock apears to be less risky and, when comparing its historical volatility, Northeast Community Bancorp is 1.61 times less risky than First Community.
-The stock trades about -0.26 of its potential returns per unit of risk.
-The First Community is currently generating about -0.13 of returns per unit of risk over similar time horizon.
-If you would invest 2,527 in First Community on December 5, 2024 and sell it today you would lose (147.00) from holding First Community or give up 5.82% of portfolio value over 90 days.
+Given the investment horizon of 90 days Northeast Community Bancorp is expected to generate 0.8 times more return on investment than First Community.
+However, Northeast Community Bancorp is 1.25 times less risky than First Community.
+It trades about -0.03 of its potential returns per unit of risk.
+First Community is currently generating about -0.03 per unit of risk.
+If you would invest 2,436 in Northeast Community Bancorp on December 28, 2024 and sell it today you would lose (80.00) from holding Northeast Community Bancorp or give up 3.28% of portfolio value over 90 days.

 Time Period | 3 Months [change] |